jackschu/uva-operating-systems-review/markdownfiles/distributed_systems.md

     -   server doesnt get notified unless client is using the file
 -   generation number
     -   incremented every time inode is reused
-    -   so this prefents opening wrong file if inode num still valid
+    -   so this prevents opening wrong file if inode num still valid
     -   stored in inode
 -   this is a stateless server protocol, no open/close/etc
 -   read dir takes optional cookie and returns next cookie